 In this guide, we’re going to talk about what frustrates users, how you can detect their frustration and rage, as well as how to deal with frustrated and angry customers.

 Users get frustrated when something interrupts them from completing an action or a task.

 There are a number of different causes of user frustration and rage.
 The most common ones include:

 Poor website or app design often leads to users becoming frustrated.

-Interrupting them with popups or autoplaying videos while they’re trying to accomplish something will make their frustration even worse.
+Interrupting them with popups or autoplaying videos that cause product friction while they’re trying to accomplish something will make their frustration even worse.